TextCenGen: Attention-Guided Text-Centric Background Adaptation for Text-to-Image Generation: Experiments

+We compared our method with the trained version of Desigen and retrieval-based methods like Text2Poster~\cite{jin2022text2poster}.
+Table~\ref{tab:extended_comparison} shows that the trained version of Desigen performs less effectively than our method despite using specialized graphic design data.
+As shown in Table~\ref{tab:desigen_benchmark}, our plug-and-play method can be directly applied to pretrained model weights, yielding superior results compared to the same model using only attention reduction.
+When integrated with Desigen-Trained, our approach improves performance significantly, demonstrating that our training-free method can enhance specialized models without requiring additional training.
+As shown in Table~\ref{tab:retrieval_comparison}, Text2Poster achieves competitive TV Loss on DiffusionDB, but our method provides better semantic fidelity (CLIP Score) and visual-textual coherence (VTCM).
+These results demonstrate the effectiveness of our training-free approach compared to both trained models and retrieval-based methods.

+\paragraph{MLLM-as-Judge ELO Ranking.} Following the rising trend of multimodal large language model (MLLM) as judge methods \cite{mllmasjudge, gpt4v3d}, we present the MLLM-as-Judge ELO ranking for design appeal across different datasets in Table \ref{tab:elo}.
+The results demonstrate that the structured output from the GPT-4o provides consistent ratings, indicating that our method, along with Anytext and Dall-E, shows advantages in terms of design appeal.
+Interestingly, Dall-E excels in the Synthesized Prompts dataset, which contains a higher proportion of natural landscapes.
+For detailed information on the prompts and evaluation, please refer to the appendix.

-\paragraph{Qualitative Analysis.} Our qualitative analysis, shown in ~\autoref{fig:result_compare}, involved a comparison across different models using prompts and positions within the same quadrant.
-Dall-E 3, which relies solely on text inputs, exhibited significant variability and could not consistently clear the necessary areas for text.
-DiffText was effective in creating large blank spaces but often failed to fulfill the prompt accurately.
-For example, in the cases of 'bicycle' and 'canny tree', the central concepts were missing from the images.
-This probably occurs because the method reduces attention outside the region $R$, leading to a mismatch between the result image and the intended semantics of the prompt.
-Introducing text to images was tricky, as TV Loss showed, but TextCenGen kept object detail and background quality well.
-It shows that our force-directed method effectively balances text and visuals in images.
+\paragraph{Qualitative Analysis.} Our qualitative analysis, shown in Figure~\ref{fig:result_compare}, involved a comparison across different models using prompts and positions within the same quadrant.
+Dall-E 3, which relied solely on text inputs, exhibited significant variability and could not consistently clear the necessary areas for text placement.
+Desigen reduced attention in region $R$, but this method was not always effective without pretrained graphic design-specific model weights, especially when region $R$ was within a main object, such as in the bicycle example.
+Introducing text to images was tricky, as TV Loss showed, but TextCenGen maintained object detail and background quality well.
+It showed that our force-directed method effectively balances text and visuals in images.

+\paragraph{User Study.} To understand the importance of the text-friendliness issue and explore users' subjective perceptions of the T2I Model's results, we conducted a user study with 114 participants.
+We used the qualitative results (see Figure~\ref{fig:result_compare}) to develop a questionnaire.
+Figure~\ref{fig:us} illustrates that the prompt-image alignment and aesthetics of our results were well-received in human perception.